himanshu-pandey-git/KReplica/README.md

 # KReplica

-KReplica is a DTO generator for KMM and Kotlin JVM.
+KReplica is a DTO generator for KMP and Kotlin JVM.
 It runs automatically during Kotlin compilation.

 Also check out the new [website](https://kreplica.availe.io) for KReplica (its documentation is more up-to-date than the README).